nradov/DiveExifTagger/README.md

 # DiveExifTagger
-Java application for underwater photographers to automatically set image EXIF tags based on dive logs
+Java application for underwater photographers to automatically set image EXIF tags based on dive logs.
+I developed this to help with the Bay Area Underwater Explorers (BAUE) Geo-Tagging project.
+Currently it only works with Suunto .sde files.